revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-54.Fyodor is trying to get a copy of one object in python.
+54. Fyodor is trying to get a copy of one object in python.
 How will you help him to get a copy of an object?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python we can use the deepcopy to copy an object.The `=` use to assign another reference to the same object in memory .
+- In python, we can use the deepcopy to copy an object.
+The `=` use to assign another reference to the same object in memory.
-- The deepcopy used to creates a new object in memory with the values of A and B will reference it.
+- The deepcopy used to create a new object in memory with the values of A and B will reference it.

 ```python
 from copy inport deepcopy